jennycmuscat/Song-Popularity-Prediction/README.md

 # Song Rank Prediction Based on Debut Week Rankings

-LSTM recurrent neural network to predict song popularity ranking.
+Long short-term memory (LSTM) recurrent neural network to predict song popularity ranking.
 Developed alongside Beate Desmitniece and Ian Yang at the University of Edinburgh.

 We were supplied with a dataset containing the “Top 200” playlists published globally by Spotify from 01/01/2017 to 31/05/2023.
+This included song name, artist, artist nationality, song rank, song points, and audio features per day.
+Please note that the procedure described below involves the steps to be carried out on the Spotify dataset that is not included here due to its large file size.
+However, the restructured song dataset is available in song_dataset.csv

 The README file is structured as follows:
 1. [Installation](#installation)